ashokvytla/fire/README.md

 Workflows can be created in one of two ways:

-* **Java/Scala** - Create the nodes, set their parameters and tie them with a workflow with code written in Java/Scala
+* **Java** - Create the nodes, set their parameters and tie them with a workflow with code written in Java
 * **JSON** - Create a json config file capturing the details of the various nodes and their connections.
 Then create a workflow object from it.

 ## Developers